Mechanically Attached Vs Fully Adhered Roofing Systems

 by Sep 18, 2018

-Single-ply membrane roofs (TPO, PVC, and EPDM) are typically fastened to commercial buildings in one of two ways: mechanically attached or fully adhered (there are others but these are the most popular).
-Virtually all roofs sit on top of a layer of insulation or cover board that rests between the single-ply membrane roof and the structural roof deck.
+Single-ply membrane roofs (TPO, PVC, and EPDM) are typically fastened to commercial buildings in one of two ways: mechanically attached or fully adhered.
+There are other methods but these two are by far are the most common.
+Note that self-adhesive roofing, like peel-and-stick self-adhesive bitumen, are considered fully-adhered, but for the purpose of this article we are only comparing applications of singly-ply membrane materials that offer a choice of installation method.
+Virtually all flat (in the industry, called “low-slope”) roof membranes sit on top of a layer of insulation or cover board that rests between the membrane above and the structural roof deck below.

 CATEGORY MECHANICALLY ATTACHED FULLY ADHERED WINNER